nichifor-dragos14/framework-design-assignment/README.md

 ### **📝 Logging Middleware**

 - 📥 Captures and logs incoming request details, such as the HTTP method, path, IP address, response status, and duration.
-- 🚨 If a request is blocked due to exceeding the rate limit, it logs a warning indicating the blocked IP.
+- 🚨 If a request is blocked due to exceeding the rate limit, it logs an error indicating the blocked IP.
+An error is logged when the incoming IP address cannot be identified as well.

 ### **🚦 Rate Limiting Middleware**

 - 🛡 Monitors and restricts the number of requests per IP address based on configuration settings.
 - 📊 Maintains a record of recent requests per IP and blocks further requests if the limit is exceeded within the specified time frame.
 - 🚧 Returns an **HTTP 429 (Too Many Requests)** status when a request is blocked, along with a message indicating the rate limit breach.
+Returns an **HTTP 422 (Unprocessable Entity)** status when a request is blocked due to not identifying the incoming IP address.

 ---